 The Bancorp and the Bank are subject to significant regulation and restrictions by federal and state laws and regulatory agencies.
 This regulation is intended primarily for the protection of depositors and the deposit insurance fund, and secondarily for the stability of the U.S. banking system.
 It is not intended for the benefit of stockholders of financial institutions.
 The following discussion of statutes and regulations is a summary and does not purport to be complete nor does it address all applicable statutes and regulations.
-This discussion is qualified in its entirety by reference to the statutes and regulations referred to in this discussion.
-From time to time, federal and state legislation is enacted which may have the effect of materially increasing the cost of doing business, limiting or expanding permissible activities, or affecting the competitive balance between banks and other financial services providers.
+This discussion is also qualified in its entirety by reference to the full text and to the implementation and enforcement of the statutes and regulations referred to in this discussion.